kbilsted/StatePrinter/doc/AutomatingUnitTesting.md

 * You get the assert creation for free
 * When the order-object is extended in the future, your the unit test failure message will tell you how to go green again.

-If you don't like the output format of the `expected` variable, read  [configuration](https://github.com/kbilsted/StatePrinter/blob/master/doc/HowToConfigure.md) for heaps of ways to tweaking.
+If you don't like the output format of the `expected` variable, read  [configuration](HowToConfigure.md) for heaps of ways to tweaking.

-# 2. Using full automatic unit tests
+# 3. Strategy 3: Full automatic unit tests

 The work flow is as follows